Clark-Nikdel-Powell/Post-Type-Select-for-ACF/readme.txt

 == Description ==

-Post Type Select for Advanced Custom Fields provides a select field type for choosing a WordPress Post Type.
+Post Type Select for Advanced Custom Fields provides a select field for choosing a WordPress Post Type.

 = Compatibility =